Kama muta

-Kama Muta (Sanskrit: काममूत 'moved by love') is an emotion described as 'being moved', 'heart-warming', 'stirring', or 'being emotionally touched'.
+Kama muta (Sanskrit: काममूत 'moved by love') is an emotion described by expressions such as 'being moved', 'heart-warming', 'stirring', or 'being emotionally touched'.
 It is a primarily positive emotion which is experienced as a feeling of buoyancy, security and warmth in the chest, and may be accompanied with goosebumps or tears.
-Kama Muta is felt when one observes or engages in events which cause a deepened sense of equivalence or oneness with others, and motivates devotion to those relationships.
-Kama Muta is considered to have the evolutionary function of facilitating the devotion, commitment and connection necessary for human social union.
+Kama muta is felt when one observes or engages in events which cause a deepened sense of equivalence or oneness with others, and motivates devotion to those relationships.
+Kama muta is considered to have the evolutionary function of facilitating the devotion, commitment and connection necessary for human social union.

 Background and overview

 As early as the end of the 19th century, scholarly discussion has occurred over the existence and importance of the emotional experience often described in English as 'being moved'.
-The theory behind Kama Muta represents surge in systematized research on the experience in the 21st century, influenced in large part by the work of Alan Fiske.
+The theory behind kama muta represents a surge in systematized research on the experience in the 21st century, influenced in large part by the work of Alan Fiske.